 CDPs also distinguish themselves from DMPs by another factor: persistent customer profiles.

 DMPs aggregate information from various data points, just like CDPs.
 They use this data to organize segments and build audiences for targeted ad campaigns.
 This is again, similar to what CDPs can do.
-These audience segments however, are not persistent profiles.
-Since DMPs are cookie-based, the data collected lasts for as long as a cookie does – 90 days.
+These audience segments however are not persistent profiles.
+Since DMPs are cookie-based, the data collected last for as long as a cookie does – 90 days.

 CDPs are great for overall marketing activities that aren’t just limited to advertising.
 It has data integrations that spread its reach across the entire customer journey, not just limited to customer awareness and onboarding.

 Again, CDPs are not touted to be substitutes of a DMP.
 DMPs were intended for advertising purposes and it would make no sense for a DMP to keep data that’s more than several weeks old.
 Think about it, someone looking for a washing machine, will not be looking at buying a washing machine forever now, will they?

 Ultimately, CDPs can be distinguished from DMPs by a single statement: DMPs are for advertisers; CDPs are for marketers.